-We demonstrate the efficacy of our solution using the MERL BRDF database under a variety of natural lighting conditions.
+We demonstrate the efficacy of our solution using the isotropic MERL BRDF database under a variety of natural lighting conditions.
 Furthermore, we provide a proof-of-concept real-world experiment to demonstrate that our results generalize beyond the ideal simulated experiments on the MERL BRDF database.
+An initial version of this work was presented at the 7th Annual Eurographics Workshop on Material Appearance Modeling [6].